Skills employers seek

-The ability to choose an appropriate method to give information or facts, to present yourself to your employers in a positive manner, linked very closely to self-awareness and oral communication.
+The ability to choose an appropriate method to give information or facts, to present yourself to your employers in a positive manner, linked very closely to self-awareness and communication.

 The ability to find an appropriate solution to a problem using whatever information, experience and resources are available.
 Think about problems you have solved in your academic work, where a logical approach is frequently required.
 Other examples might be found in any outside activities you enjoy such as the planning of events.
 Linked closely with analytical skills.

-The ability to identify clearly your skills, values, interests and core strengths - what makes you different.
+The ability to clearly identify your skills, values, interests, and core strengths - what makes you different.
 You welcome and act upon feedback constructively.
 This is a vital skill for your career management and one which takes time to develop.
-Resources such as Prospects Planner will help, together with discussions with your careers adviser.
+Resources such as Prospects Planner will help, together with discussions with your career’s adviser.

 The ability to feel confident of your position and your views in a variety of situations - some of which will feel unfamiliar to you.
 You develop this skill through vacation activities such as travel which you have organised yourself and where you have had to depend upon your own initiative.
-Giving presentations adds to confidence too; in fact any work that brings you into contact with the general public will enhance your self-confidence.
+Giving presentations adds to confidence too; in fact, any work that brings you into contact with the public will enhance your self-confidence.

-Self-management requires self-awareness but it is about setting your own targets and working out a plan to achieve them.
+Self-management requires self-awareness, but it is about setting your own targets and working out a plan to achieve them.
 You may have demonstrated good self-management in your successes to date, in sporting achievements, in excellent project reports for example.

 The ability to work with others in an organised manner to achieve a goal.
-This is a key skill and you will have demonstrated it in any group project work, through team sports, committee activities, vacation work, Duke of Edinburgh activities among others.
+This is a key skill and you will have demonstrated it in any group project work, through team sports, committee activities, vacation work, Duke of Edinburgh activities, among others.

 Time-management is demonstrated through juggling the many aspects of your working, academic and social life.
 Employers like to see well-rounded individuals who have busy lives, but who are in control.
 Some people plan their time graphically, others carry deadlines around in their head.
 Make sure you know what is effective for you.